whizkydee/atom-material-palenight-syntax/README.md

 [2]: https://atom.io/themes/pristine-ui
 [3]: https://atom.io/themes/one-dark-ui

-> The font used in the screenshot is [Fira Code](https://github.com/tonsky/FiraCode).
+> The fonts used in the screenshot are [Fira Code](https://github.com/tonsky/FiraCode) and [Operator Mono](http://www.typography.com/fonts/operator/).

 Don't forget to star :star: :star:

 ### Wanna Contribute?
-Please feel free to report [here](https://github.com/whizkydee/material-palenight-syntax/issues) any suggestions or irregular syntax highlighting of this theme with an attached screenshot.
+Feel free to report [here](https://github.com/whizkydee/material-palenight-syntax/issues) any suggestions or irregular syntax highlighting of this theme with an attached screenshot.

 Designed with :heart: by [Olaolu](https://whizkydee.github.io).
 Follow him on [GitHub](https://github.com/whizkydee)